 Latest UpDates

 Trust Chair - The Trust is yet to appoint a new chair but items can be raised with any of the existing trustees.
+At the last meeting of the Trust it was agreed to appoint two new trustees, Colin Riddell & Gordon Samson.
+In addition the DLV for Falkirk has nominated Martin Callaghan and the RLV has nominated Colin O'Neil to serve as ex officio members in their stead.

 Defibrillator is in place on west side of the barn.
 Access code for the cabinet is provided by Emergency Services when called.